camescopetech/LevelOne/README.md

 To access the player's inventory you must press I, to close it you have to press F too.

 An item can be used in the world by clicking on it.
 Some items are not usable in the world, therefore clicking on them won't do anything.

+The inventory has a max size, the player can't buy or collect more item from the world.

 ## Items
 Items are distributed in the different worlds and can be collected by the player.
 They appear in his inventory.